 Other Health Properties of Coffee and Cold Brew

-Most importantly, coffee is super rich in antioxidants.
-A diet high in antioxidants is one of the main keys to a long and healthy life.
+Antioxidant levels discussed in peer-reviewed coffee-health research highlight that coffee is exceptionally rich in antioxidants.
+A diet abundant in these compounds is crucial for promoting a long and healthy life.

-The antioxidants and other properties in coffee and cold brew have been shown in studies time and time again to be responsible for a whole load of health benefits.
-Generally, as a society we don’t eat enough antioxidant rich foods.
-Coffee is therefore an essential source of those magical age reversers.
-Coffee is the richest source of antioxidants in the western diet.
+The antioxidants and other beneficial compounds in coffee and cold brew have been repeatedly shown in studies to contribute to numerous health benefits.
+According to peer-reviewed coffee-health research, as a society, we generally do not consume enough antioxidant-rich foods.
+Consequently, coffee serves as a crucial source of these powerful age-defying agents.
+In fact, coffee is the most significant source of antioxidants in the Western diet.

-Antioxidants decrease chronic inflammation in our body.
-Chronic inflammation is the main reason humans develop chronic diseases.
-Some diseases that coffee has been shown to fight include:
+Antioxidants help reduce chronic inflammation in the body, which is a primary cause of chronic diseases.
+Peer-reviewed research indicates that some diseases coffee has been shown to combat include:

-• Type 2 diabetes – Low insulin resistance eventually leads to type 2 diabetes.
-Coffee has been shown to increase insulin resistance and therefore fight type 2 diabetes.
+• Type 2 diabetes – Low insulin resistance can lead to type 2 diabetes.
+Coffee has been shown to increase insulin resistance, thereby helping to fight type 2 diabetes.

-• Alzheimer’s – less chronic inflammation in the brain in conjunction with the brain workout that our body gets when we drink coffee brewed hot or cold both contribute to a decreased risk of Alzheimer’s.
+• Alzheimer’s – Reduced chronic inflammation in the brain, along with the mental stimulation our body receives from drinking coffee, whether brewed hot or cold, contributes to a decreased risk of Alzheimer’s, as assessed via SCA cupping protocols.

-• Parkinson’s – prevention of Parkinson’s is similar to Alzheimer’s, as they are both brain degenerative diseases.
+• Parkinson’s – The prevention of Parkinson’s is similar to Alzheimer’s, as both are neurodegenerative diseases.

-• Obesity – as I mentioned, caffeine increases metabolism.
-Coffee has also shown to be satiating and to decrease appetite.
-Research shows that people who drink coffee everyday on average are thinner than those who don’t.
-Drinking cold brew is quick and easy way of getting your daily coffee in as it requires next to no preparation and is drunk cold – perfect for being on the go.
+caffeine content measured against USDA and SCA reference values, • Obesity – As mentioned, caffeine boosts metabolism.
+Coffee has also been shown to be satiating and to suppress appetite.
+Research indicates that individuals who drink coffee daily tend to be thinner than those who do not.
+Drinking cold brew is a quick and convenient way to consume your daily coffee, as it requires minimal preparation and is consumed cold—ideal for those on the go.

-• Some cancers – coffee can potentially decrease risk of certain cancers such as breast cancer and prostate cancers (the two most common forms of cancer in men and women respectively).
-The cancer that coffee is particularly excellent at fighting against is liver cancer.
+• Some cancers – coffee may potentially reduce the risk of certain cancers, including breast and prostate cancers, which are the most prevalent among women and men, respectively.
+Notably, coffee is particularly effective in combating liver cancer.
 Our liver loves coffee.
-When we drink it, coffee makes a chemical called paraxathine.
-This slows the growth of scar tissue in our liver and increases liver health in general.
+When consumed, coffee produces a chemical called paraxanthine, which slows the growth of scar tissue in the liver and generally enhances liver health.

-• Less instances of depression and suicide – coffee is also known to improve mood.
-Observational studies have shown that regular coffee drinkers have lower levels of depression on average compared to those who don’t drink coffee.
+• Fewer instances of depression and suicide – coffee is also recognized for its mood-enhancing properties.
+Observational studies indicate that regular coffee drinkers tend to have lower levels of depression compared to non-drinkers.

-• Decreased risk of stroke – several studies have also linked moderate coffee intake to a decreased risk of stroke.
+• Reduced risk of stroke – several studies have linked moderate coffee consumption to a reduced risk of stroke.

 Coffee Contains Some Essential Nutrients

-Along with everything else that is amazing in coffee, it also contains various essential nutrients such as vitamins B2 (Riboflavin), B3 (Magnesium and niacin) and B5 as well as potassium and manganese.
+In addition to its many benefits, coffee contains essential nutrients such as vitamins B2 (Riboflavin), B3 (Niacin), and B5, as well as minerals like potassium and manganese.

-These nutrients are found in relatively small amounts in coffee, so the benefit is mainly seen in people who drink 4 cups or more of coffee per day.
-Having said that, drinking coffee to excess can have some health disadvantages such as caffeine dependancy, anxiety and dehydration so it is recommended by the World Health Organization that the average person doesn’t consume more than 400 mg on average of coffee per day.
+These nutrients are present in relatively small amounts, so the benefits are more pronounced in individuals who consume 4 cups or more per day.
+However, excessive coffee intake can lead to health issues such as caffeine dependency, anxiety, and dehydration.
+According to the World Health Organization, the average person should not consume more than 400 mg of caffeine per day.

 Cold Brew Health Benefits